rust-lang/book/src/ch05-00-structs.md

 be valid for as long as the entire struct is valid.

-It is possible for structs to store references to data owned by something else, but to do so requires the use of *lifetimes*, a feature of Rust that we'll discuss in Chapter 10.
+It is possible for structs to store references to data owned by something else, but to do so requires the use of *lifetimes*, a feature of Rust that we’ll discuss in Chapter 10.
 Lifetimes ensure that the data a struct references is valid for as long as the struct is.
 If you try to store a reference in a struct without specifying lifetimes, like this:

-<span class="filename">Filename: src/main.rs</span>
+<span class=“filename”>Filename: src/main.rs</span>

 ```rust,ignore
 struct User {